ds-elections/oregon-omv/OMV_file1.md

  # summarize(prop_NotMV = mean(`DESCRIPTION` == "Not Registered"))
 ```

-Construct data sets with Voter info by Zip Code including, number of registered voters, how they registered, and the proportion that voted
+Construct data sets for analysis with Voter info by Zip Code including, number of registered voters, how they registered, and the proportion that voted.

 ```r
 zipcode_data <- inner_join(x = total_regs,